A Model of Ministry for St George’s

 Periodically, Saint George’s will organize various ways for our members to reach out to the community with acts of charity and service.
 These include things like ringing the bell for the Salvation Army, preparing meals for the Damien, collecting food for SICIM or City Mission, or distributing lunches for Schenectady County’s Free Lunch program.

-While Father Matt is our priest here at Saint George’s, caring for one another is something we all do together.
 Volunteers here at Saint George’s make visits to our shut-ins, make phone and hospital visits to those in need, send cards, or even bring meals.

 Shapenote (Sacred Harp) Singing